Educational Mobility Across Multiple Generations in Indonesia: Theories of multigenerational transmission

 and therefore nests both the simplified Becker-Tomes model in eqs. (\ref{eq:Solon_y})-(\ref{eq:Solon_h}) and the latent factor model in eqs. (\ref{eq:LF-y})-(\ref{eq:LF-e}).
 In this model, regression (\ref{eq:child-parent-gp-regression}) does not yield $\beta_{gp}=-\gamma\lambda$, unless the error term $u$ has zero variance.\footnote{Specifically, the model implies $y_{it} =(\gamma+\lambda)y_{it-1}-\gamma\lambda y_{it-2}+\rho v_{it}+u_{it}-\lambda u_{it-1}$, and because $u_{it-1}$ is correlated with $y_{it-1}$, OLS estimation of eq. (\ref{eq:child-parent-gp-regression}) will not yield an unbiased coefficient $\beta_{gp}=-\gamma\lambda$.
 Instead, estimates of $\beta_{p}$ will be downward biased and estimates of $\beta_{gp}$ upward biased.
 See \citet{Lindahletal2013_0002} for an IV approach to address this endogeneity using four generations of data.} Instead, if we normalize the variances of $e$ and $y$ to one, the coefficient can be expressed as (see Appendix \ref{sec:Proof_BT_GP})

 where the denominator is positive, and the sign of the numerator is ambiguous and depends on the relative sizes of $\gamma$ and $\lambda$.
-If parental status $y_{it-1}$ has a comparatively large direct effect on child status, that is $\gamma>\lambda$, the coefficient $\beta_{gp}$ will still be negative, as in the simplified Becker-Tomes model.\footnote{Since we standardized the variance of $y$, the variance of $u$ is implicitly determined by the other parameters.
+More specifically, since the parent--child correlation in this model equals $\beta_{-1}=\gamma+\frac{\rho^{2}\lambda}{1-\gamma\lambda}$, eq. (\ref{eq:BT-original-betagp}) simplifies to $\beta_{gp}=(\beta_{-1}-\gamma)(\lambda-\beta_{-1})/(1-\beta_{-1}^{2})$ (see Appendix \ref{sec:Proof_BT_GP}), the grandparent coefficient is positive if and only if endowments are more persistent than observed status ($\lambda>\beta_{-1}$).
+If parental status $y_{it-1}$ has a comparatively large direct effect on child status, that is $\gamma>\lambda$, the coefficient $\beta_{gp}$ will be negative, as in the simplified Becker-Tomes model.\footnote{Since we standardized the variance of $y$, the variance of $u$ is implicitly determined by the other parameters.
 As a result, eq. (\ref{eq:BT-original-betagp}) does not directly reveal how the variance of $u$ influences the coefficient $\beta_{gp}$.
 For the non-standardized expression, see eq. (\ref{eq:beta_gp_BT_general}) in the Appendix.} Notably, this is the case Becker and Tomes had in mind, consistent with their view that intergenerational persistence is primarily due to parental investments in the human capital of their children.\footnote{See footnote 12 in \cite{becker1979equilibrium}. \citet{Thomas2000429} notes that ``\emph{Becker and Tomes (1986) interpret the high level of mobility that they observe in the US primarily in the liberal right-wing way (ability is moderately heritable and markets are highly efficient).}''}

 The more general takeaway however is that the sign and size of $\beta_{gp}$ depend on the \textit{relative} importance of different transmission mechanisms.
 Figure \ref{fig:model-example2} illustrates this point by plotting the implied multigenerational correlations from two distinct parametrizations of the Becker-Tomes model, one assuming $\gamma=0$ and implying $\beta_{gp}>0$ (blue line) and the other assuming $\gamma>0$ and implying $\beta_{gp}<0$ (red line).
 While intergenerational mobility is lower in the ``red'' model with direct income effects, multigenerational mobility is lower in the ``blue'' model.
 The ranking of countries in terms of \textit{inter}generational mobility may therefore tell us little about their ranking in terms of long-run mobility across multiple generations.